Wogrim/Python-Notes/readme.md

 doSomething(story=5)
 ```

+variadics
-to make a function with variable number of arguments, use splat operator (*)
+- to make a function with variable number of arguments, use splat operator (*)
-any arguments past the regular ones are packed in a tuple in the splatted parameter
+- any arguments past the regular ones are packed in a tuple in the splatted parameter
 ```
-def printextraarguments(num, name, *extras):
+def printExtraArguments(num, name, *extras):
     for extra in extras:
         print(extra)
 ```